KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 1.md

 Harsh: Create strategy for project run

 Kriti: Create Unit Test Cases and finish use case diagrams.

+Hema:  Determine design patterns involved in the process

 Que: What tasks are blocked waiting on another team member?